Dr. Aubrey Lavizzo, DVM, Practice Owner

 Dr. Andy is a graduate of Colorado State University where he earned his Doctorate of Veterinary Medicine.
 His undergraduate work was done at the University of Colorado, Boulder, where he obtained degrees in fields completely outside of science and medicine.
 He is a member of both the Denver Area Veterinary Medical Society and the Colorado Veterinary Medical Association.

 Dr. Andy was born and raised in Kansas City, but has been enjoying all Colorado has to offer for the past 15 years.
 He has also been fortunate enough to have traveled throughout Asia, India, Northern Africa, Europe, and South America.
 He enjoys watching and playing nearly all sports, but especially skiing and golf.
 He is also an avid backpacker.
 Other interest include music (virtually every genre, as long as it's quality) and reading (especially the classics.)
+In 2013 Dr. Andy married his wife, Nikkie, and shortly thereafter they welcomed their two beautiful children, Sloan (2) and Sam (1).
+Andy and his family share their home with Zigby the Golden Retriver and Queso the cat.

 Dr. Courtney Turner, DVM